List of Bewitched episodes

 Bewitched is an American fantasy situation comedy originally broadcast for eight seasons on ABC from 1964 to 1972.
 254 half-hour episodes were produced.
-The first 74 half-hour episodes were filmed in black-and-white for Seasons 1 and 2 (but are now available in colorized versions on DVD); the remaining 180 half-hour episodes were filmed in color.
+The first 74 half-hour episodes were filmed in black-and-white for Seasons 1 and 2 (but are now also available in colorized versions on DVD); the remaining 180 half-hour episodes were filmed in color.
 Film dates are the dates the Screen Gems distribution company reported the episode was "finished".
+In many cases, that means that the major portion of the episode was filmed days—maybe weeks—earlier, and pick-ups and insert shots were done on the completion date.
+(For instance, episodes 2-7 were all 'completed' on September 11, 1964).

 Series overview

-Dick York missed a total of 14 episodes during his five years on the show (1964-1969) due to a degenerative back ailment that limited his mobility.
-These episodes are denoted with †.
+Dick York missed a total of 14 episodes during his five years on the show (1964–1969).
+The first absence was due to a bereavement in his family; the other 13 were absences due to a degenerative back ailment that limited his mobility.
+These latter episodes are denoted with †.

 Episodes

 Season 1 (1964–65)

-Episodes originally filmed in black-and-white, but were colorized.
+Episodes originally filmed in black-and-white (though they were later colorized.)

 Season 2 (1965–66)

 Episodes originally filmed in black-and-white, but were colorized.